Eye injuries down in women's lacrosse

 "The comparison periods that we're looking at coincide with this dramatic increase in the recognition of the signs and symptoms of concussion," he said.

-Dr. Ferenc Kuhn, a professor at the University of Alabama at Birmingham who also sits on the Academy's Eye Safety Committee, agreed that protective eyewear is unlikely to increase the risk of concussion.
+Dr. Ferenc Kuhn, a professor at the University of Alabama at Birmingham who also served on the Academy's Eye Safety Committee, agreed that protective eyewear is unlikely to increase the risk of concussion.

 "I have never encountered or heard of behavior change in athletes or in the general population just because one part of the body has a reduced risk of injury due to protection," Kuhn wrote in an email to Reuters Health.